-By using our products, you give Evernote permission to do certain things with your data so that we can run our service.
+By using Evernote products, you give us permission to do certain things with your data so that we can run the service.
 For example, you give us permission to back it up, send it over a network, index it for searching, display it on your various devices, etc. Some of these operations may require us to send your data to our normal business partners–such as a network operator–that we have contracted with to provide parts of the Evernote Service.
 Before we do this, we’ll always make sure that our contracts with such partners protect your ownership rights.

 Other than giving us the permission to perform these limited operations so we can run the Evernote Service, you retain all the rights to your data.